TheOliveOli38/theoliveoli-site/index.md

 ----

 ## Welcome to Internet Corner v3.
-### Built on top of 11ty for more convenient site editing.
-With a new simpler design and highly improved responsiveness!
 ### For archival purposes, you can still view the previous iterations of my site!
-Note that these are no longer updated, and might have broken layouts, pages or links.
 #### [View Internet Corner v1!](legacy/v1/)
 #### [View Internet Corner v2!](legacy/v2/)